-Hot peppers (the hotter the better); I used habarneros
+Hot peppers (the hotter the better); I used habaneros

-Plus, I added organic red and a few yellow beets because I had them on hand and because beets are an excellent blood and liver cleanser.
+Plus, I added organic red and a few yellow beets because I had them on hand from the garden and because beets are an excellent blood and liver cleanser.

 1.)
 You may want to wear gloves when cutting the hot peppers.
 Keep out of eyes.